 According to Instagram, 80% of users follow a business on the platform with 60% hearing about a new product or service on the app.
 Of these, at least 30% of Instagram users have purchased a product they first discovered on the platform.

-Due to the fantastic opportunity to connect and engage with potential customers, most brands now see the benefits of actively posting on Instagram.
-However many are yet to explore other features on the app such as Instagram stories, Instagram Live and the recently introduced Instagram TV or ‘IGTV’.
+Due to the fantastic opportunity to connect and engage with potential customers, most brands see the benefits of actively posting on Instagram.
+However many are yet to explore other features on the app such as Instagram stories, Instagram Live and also Instagram TV or ‘IGTV’.

 Launched in 2016, Instagram Stories became extremely popular almost overnight.
-Everyday, almost 400 million people upload their content to Instagram Stories – more than Snapchat .
+There are 500 million daily active users on Instagram Stories.

 Stories are great for allowing your followers to get to know your brand a little better, including the people behind the camera lens.
 It’s the perfect way to feature behind-the-scenes footage or on the spot action.
 Also as all stories are discoverable on Instagram, any hashtags you include in your story will mean your brand will appear in search results for that topic on the platform.